defano/wyldcard/README.md

 ## Messages and handlers

-Stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
+Stacks, backgrounds, cards, buttons and fields are scriptable in the HyperTalk language.

 A script consists of a set of _message handlers_ and _function handlers_ that describe how the part reacts when HyperCard (or another script) sends a message to it.
 A message handler handles incoming messages; a _function handler_ is a subroutine that optionally returns a value to its caller.

 For example, a button could contain the script: